 What has happened to Geochick?
 Are we in bizarro-world?

 My head was spinning after walking out of a therapy appointment where once again, I was focused on SG and my anxiety surrounding my relationship with him.
 He’s been a focus for about a month and she was curious why.
 I have been more anxious again when it comes to him, because I’m growing closer to him and that is super scary.
 Even SG has asked me how I was able to let S in, and similar to my response to Therapist #1 when she asked me the same question all those years ago, I don’t know.
 Therapist #3 has some thoughts, like S and I are cut from the same cloth and with my avoidant attachment style, it didn’t really feel that scary to open up.
 It was difficult, but I wanted to be with him, so I pushed through.
 It took a long time before the two of us were having really deep feeling conversations given our similarities.
 We had them and we still do, but it was more of a natural progression of our relationship.
 With SG, it’s completely opposite, and I’ve felt like he’s often dragging me along while I throw tantrums like a toddler (or our Prez).
 After some talk with Therapist #3 she pointed out that in getting close to SG, I’m freaking out because I’m fighting my survival instinct.
 Attachment is survival, and for me that means keeping everyone away because it’s not safe.
 The fact that I’m fighting against it by letting SG literally provide a shoulder to cry on is apparently positive.
-She says I’m rewiring my brain (as much as you can rewire it at 44) so that I can be more open with people in general, and she gives me encouragement to continue opening up to him.
+She says I’m rewiring my brain so that I can be more open with people in general, and she gives me encouragement to continue opening up to him.
 Part of that opening up came with a suggestion to talk to him about boundaries.
-I don’t really know where mine are because I’m trying to break down the armor, and I don’t know where his are because it feels like he’s waiting for me to draw the line somewhere.
+I don’t really know where mine are because I’m trying to break down the armor.
 I tried to talk about it a little at my last appointment with SG, but man, that’s an impossible task.
 I got as far as making some noise about attachment issues and such without coming out and saying it.
 I had to put it in an e-mail later and I didn’t hear back from him for several days, which then threw me into more anxiety.
 Five days into the anxiety, Therapist #3 walked me through a “what is the story you’re telling yourself and what are the other stories that could actually be happening?” exercise, which calmed me down.
 The story I always tell myself is “welp, scared him away this time” when reality has showed the opposite again and again.

 Which brings me back to spiritual awakening.
 Early on in my renewed interest in yoga, during a savasana, I had a vision.
 I don’t use that word lightly, and I had never experienced anything like this.
 The vision was orange light, like a setting sun, I was standing facing the light with S on one side and SG on the other, holding their hands.
 I felt warm, calm, loved and supported.
 I was kind of shocked when the teacher brought us out of it and had a pretty good cry fest along with “what was that????” on the way home.
 Since then, there hasn’t been as an intense experience, but that vision is what I think I’ve been holding onto to help me combat my instinct to run.